Organizations and Processes

 Instituto Nacional de Transparencia, Acceso a la Información y Protección de Datos Personales (INAI)

-INAI’s Portal de Obligaciones de Transparencia (Transparency Obligations Portal or POT) reveals any information of the Federal Government related to contact directory, procurement processes, reports, salaries, normativity, subsidies, services, concessions and licenses, in compliance with the Transparency and Access to Government Information Federal Law.
+INAI’s Plataforma Nacional de Transparencia (National Transparency Platform, PNT) reveals any information of the Federal Government related to contact directory, procurement processes, reports, salaries, normativity, subsidies, services, concessions and licenses, in compliance with the Transparency and Access to Government Information Federal Law.